Skip Navigation

 Language Arts / Reading

-• The language Arts Curriculum includes reading comprehension strategies, sight words and vocabulary, interactive writing, shared writing, and independent writing activities in daily journals as well as lessons in grammar
+• Engaging Readers, the language arts curriculum, includes reading comprehension strategies, sight words and vocabulary, interactive writing, shared writing, and independent writing activities in daily journals as well as lessons in grammar

 • Identify upper and lower-case letters in the sequence of the alphabet